What is genital herpes?

 How do I deal with the emotional stress of having herpes?

-The emotional stress of dealing with herpes can be more difficult to cope with than the physical discomfort caused by the virus.
-Herpes is a common infection.
+The emotional stress of dealing with herpes can be more difficult to cope with than any physical discomforts caused by the virus.
+It is normal to feel frustrated, angry, guilty or isolated.
+Remember that herpes is a common infection.
 You are not alone.
-It is normal to feel frustrated, angry, guilty or isolated.
-There are many resources to help you through this experience:
+Some find it helpful to seek support from friends, family or partners, while others rely on a counselor or support group.
+Sorting out fact from misinformation and finding the support resources you need are the first steps in managing herpes infection.
+Besides your medical provider, counselor, and family and friends, there are many resources to help you through this experience:

 The National Herpes Hotline